JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 A cell is said to be visible to a marine if it is both within the field of view of the marine and there is a line of sight between the cell and the marine.

+## Measuring distances

+Some weapons have ranges for which distances must be measured.
+Distances are measured by counting horizontal, vertical or diagonal steps on the board as an equal unit of distance.
+This means that the 12 unit range of certain weapons includes a 25x25 square of cells centered on the marine.
+We use this convention since diagonal movement is allowed for the same AP point cost as horizontal and vertical movement.

 ## Blip Movement Restriction

 Blips may not move into any cell that has line of sight to a cell containing a